katur/eegi/INSTALL.md

 ```

-### Deploying in a Nutshell -- DRAFT
+### Deploying Changes -- DRAFT

 #### *As user eegi...*
 ```
-# Dump database, in case reverting is necessary

-# Record the currently-deployed git commit, in case reverting is necessary
+# Dump database and record the currently-deployed git commit,
+# in case reverting is necessary

 # Activate Python virtual environment
 source /opt/local/eegi/eegivirtualenv/bin/activate

+# Pull changes
 cd /opt/local/eegi/eegi

-# Pull changes
 git pull

-# If changes to requirements.txt:
+# If changes to requirements.txt
 pip install -r requirements.txt

-# If new/changed static files:
+# If new/changed static files
 ./manage.py collectstatic

-# If new database migrations:
+# If new database migrations
 ./manage.py migrate

 # If any scripts must be run
 ./manage.py scriptname

-# If there are unit tests:
+# If there are unit tests
 ./manage.py test
 ```